aukilabs/posemesh/core/domain/examples/browser/README.md

 - Task monitoring and status updates
 - File download capabilities

-## Development

-The project uses:
-- esbuild for bundling
-- Tailwind CSS for styling
-- Protocol Buffers for data serialization
-- WebAssembly for core functionality

-To modify the protobuf definitions, edit the .proto files in the `proto` directory and regenerate the JavaScript files using the commands above.
+To modify the protobuf definitions, edit the .proto files in the `protobuf` directory and regenerate the JavaScript files using the commands above.